 The Rockville Concert Band was founded in 1957 by Frank R. Troy, Jr. He was the director until 1974.
 He was followed in 1975 by co-directors Steven and Carol Barnes.
 Dr. Robert Tennyson reigned from 1978 to September 1994, when he left to take a position in Austria.
 Dr. Vincent Patterson held the director’s position from July 1995 to 2009.
-John Saint Amour has led the band since 2010.
+John Saint Amour has led the band since 2010 until 2020.
 Dr. Juan Gallastegui was selected as the associate music director in 2019 and appointed as Music Director on September 2020.

 The band is supported by the city of Rockville, Maryland, through the Department of Recreation and Parks.
 We have a current roster of approximately 75 members.

 A constitution was first adopted by the city and the band in 1971, and was revised in 1980 and 1999.
 The purpose of the band, as stated in the constitution, is “to provide for the community of Rockville, Maryland, a concert band and a recreational outlet for adult musicians.”
 The goals are 1) to provide an organization which meets regularly as a musical outlet for adult musicians, 2) to encourage musicianship among adult musical performers, 3) to maintain the highest standards of performance within the limits and abilities of the membership of the band, 4) to provide concerts primarily for the city of Rockville, and 5) to present to the public in general the best in the tradition of both contemporary and classical band music.